Ideation: Generating Business Ideas

 The Mindset Shift

-The truth: Good ideas come from systematic observation, not divine inspiration.
+Good ideas come from systematic observation, not divine inspiration.

-• Great founders see problems everywhere
+• Strong founders see problems everywhere.

-• Ideas are abundant; execution is rare
+• Ideas are abundant.
+Execution is rare.

-• Your first idea is rarely your best
+• Your first idea is rarely your best.

-Strategy: Generate many ideas, filter ruthlessly, validate cheaply.
+Strategy: generate many ideas, filter ruthlessly, validate cheaply.

 Where Good Ideas Come From

-1. Problems You've Experienced
+1. Problems You Have Experienced

-The best starting point: Your own frustrations.
+The best starting point is your own frustrations.

 Examples:

-• Dropbox: Founder kept forgetting his USB drive
+• Dropbox: founder kept forgetting his USB drive

 • Spanx: Sara Blakely wanted better undergarments

-• DoorDash: Founders noticed restaurants had no delivery
+• DoorDash: founders noticed restaurants had no delivery

 2. Industry Experience